- What Is It?

 Who is a good candidate for stapled hemorrhoidectomy?

-Stapled hemorrhoidectomy, although it can be used to treat second degree hemorrhoids (hemorrhoids that extend outside the anus with a bowel movement, but return inside), usually is reserved for higher grades of hemorrhoids - third and fourth degree.
-Third degree hemorrhoids can be pushed back into the anus after a bowel movement.
+Stapled hemorrhoidectomy, although it can be used to treat second degree hemorrhoids (hemorrhoids that extend outside the anus after a bowel movement or straining, but return inside by themselves), usually is reserved for higher grades of hemorrhoids - third and fourth degree.
+Third degree hemorrhoids can be pushed back into the anus with a finger after a bowel movement.
 Fourth degree hemorrhoids are always outside.
 If in addition to internal hemorrhoids there are small external hemorrhoids that are causing a problem, the external hemorrhoids may become less problematic after the stapled hemorrhoidectomy.
 Another alternative is to do a stapled hemorrhoidectomy and a simple excision of the external hemorrhoids.
 If the external hemorrhoids are large, a standard surgical hemorrhoidectomy may need to be done to remove both the internal and external hemorrhoids.